Newsletter 6

 Dear Waddington Families,

-Wishing you all our families a fantastic week.
+Wishing you all a safe and happy week,.

 From the Administration Team